How to spot the signs you’re in an abusive relationship – and what to do

 Abuse can take many forms

 Abusive relationships can take many forms and are more common than many of us think.
 Your sister, friend, colleague or even you yourself may be in an abusive relationship without even realising.
+If you have a child in an abusive relationship, you might want to take them to teen residential treatment to get counselling to help them move on.

 In this article you can read more about abusers, learn to spot the warning signs of an abuser, and signs that you may be in an abusive relationship.
 You can also find out what to do if you suspect your partner is abusive.
 Whether they can change, how to leave your relationship, and how to recover and move on.